anthonyjsmith/anthonyjsmith.github.io/_posts/2021-02-25-why-did-jesus-have-to-die.md

 But then Jesus came along.

 And he knew his family history.
 He knew he was descended from Abraham, but that Abraham's vocation hadn't been fulfilled, to bring blessing to the world.
 He knew that his ancestors had been slaves to Pharaoh in Egypt.
 But now his people were slaves to the Romans, and to all sorts of evil powers.
 He knew that he was descended from King David.
 But he knew that his people were waiting for another king to arise, a descendant of David.
-He knew that his ancestors sinned and had been sent into exile in Babylon.
-But he knew that those sins hadn't really been dealt with, and that they were waiting for God to return to his temple.
+He knew that his ancestors had sinned and had been sent into exile in Babylon.
+But he knew that those sins hadn't really been dealt with, and that they were still waiting for God to return to his temple.
 And Jesus saw all of these lines of history coming together in him.

 So why did Jesus have to die?